2009 Salvadoran presidential election

 Presidential elections were held in El Salvador on 15 March 2009.
 The main candidates were Rodrigo Ávila (ARENA) and Mauricio Funes (FMLN).
 Funes won the election with 51.3% of the vote and became the first leftist president of El Salvador.

 Candidates

 The Farabundo Martí National Liberation Front nominated Mauricio Funes as its presidential candidate and Salvador Sánchez Cerén as his running mate.
 The Nationalist Republican Alliance nominated Rodrigo Ávila and Arturo Zablah.

-The Christian Democratic Party had nominated Carlos Rivas Zamora and Merlin Peña, but withdrew the nominations on 2 February 2009 after it became apparent that they would have little chance of winning the election.
+The Christian Democratic Party (PDC) had nominated Carlos Rivas Zamora and Merlin Peña, but withdrew the nominations on 2 February 2009 after it became apparent that they would have little chance of winning the election.
 The PDC did not immediately voice support for one of the other candidates.

-In the same direction, the PCN, which had nominated Luis Tomás Chévez, also withdrew its candidate a couple of days later.
+In the same direction, the National Coalition Party, which had nominated Luis Tomás Chévez, also withdrew its candidate a few days later.

 Opinion polls

 A poll from mid September 2008 gave Funes 29.2% and Ávila 26.1%, while Tomás Chévez (PCN) got 1.9%.
 However, a poll from late September gave Funes 47.4% to 23.8% for Ávila.
 This latter poll showing Funes with a large lead is more consistent with polling from previous months.

 Later polls from 2008 showed a tightening race between Funes and Ávila, with Funes retaining the lead.